druths/xp/README.md

 ## Examples ##

-See the `examples/` directory in the flex root directory to see some real pipelines that demonstrate the core features of the tool.
+See the `examples/` directory in the xp root directory to see some real pipelines that demonstrate the core features of the tool.

 # Command-line usage #

-The `fx` command provides several core capabilities:
+The `xp` command provides several core capabilities:

-  - `fx tasks <pipeline>` will out info about one or more tasks in the pipeline including whether they are marked
+  - `xp tasks <pipeline>` will out info about one or more tasks in the pipeline including whether they are marked

-  - `fx run <pipeline>` will run a pipeline (or a task within a pipeline)
+  - `xp run <pipeline>` will run a pipeline (or a task within a pipeline)

-  - `fx mark <pipeline>` will mark specific tasks or an entire pipeline
+  - `xp mark <pipeline>` will mark specific tasks or an entire pipeline

-  - `fx unmark <pipeline>` will unmark specific tasks or an entire pipeline
+  - `xp unmark <pipeline>` will unmark specific tasks or an entire pipeline

 All of these commands have help messages to help their correct use.